 It’s difficult to put a firm number on the cost of a data breach in the UK.
 It depends on the size of your company, how much data you store, what your business does, and much more.

-There are a few ways we can demonstrate it, though.
 First, we can look at the average cost of a data breach around the world.
-According to technology giant IBM, which looked at data from 17 different countries and regions, it was around £3.95 million in 2022.
-This is an increase of 8.1% from 2021, showing that cybercriminals might be getting better at finding and stealing data.
+According to technology giant IBM, which looked at data from 16 different countries and regions, it was $4.88 million in 2024.
+This is an increase of 10% from 2023, the biggest rise since the pandemic.

 It’s worth mentioning that this stat doesn’t include very small or very large breaches.
 For huge companies that have vast amounts of data, a breach will cost them a lot more.